ex-zee-ex/waaaave_pool/README.md

 a midi controller for input (nanokontrol 2 recommended as all the default controls are built around that model)

+**(for nanokontrol2 to operate at its best download the nanokontrol scene data file and use the Korg Kontrol Editor to update the midi info on the nanokontrol otherwise buttons wont work right and a bunch of the knobs will be momentary instead of toggles)

 OR a usb keyboard for controls (much cheaper option though a bit less fun than knobs tbh)

 some sort of usb micro sd card adapter to write the image